There are three stages in acquiring a skill.

 1. Cognitive (early) stage.
 This is when you articulate your learning objectives, thinking about the means towards those objectives, and making those objectives manageable.
 This seems to coincide with metalearning.

 2. Associative (intermediate) stage.
 This stage involves acting on the roadmap identified in the previous stage.
-It concerns Deliberate practice (Practice is necessary in acquiring skill and knowledge) and adjusting one’s learning approach based on feedback from the practice (Acquire just enough learning to deliberately practice and self-correct).
+It concerns deliberate practice (Practice is necessary in acquiring skill and knowledge) and adjusting one’s learning approach based on feedback from the practice (Acquire just enough learning to deliberately practice and self-correct).

 3. Autonomous (late) stage.
 This is the stage when one becomes a master.
 When one has reached this stage, some areas of the skill becomes intuitive and can even be done without too much attention.